mmore500/mmore500.github.io/blog_personal/_posts/2020-06-17-lgbtqiap-history.md

 ## My Reading, Viewing, & Listening List

-Even as I've taken some proactive steps to better educate myself on LGBTQIAP history, I've found that many of the most compelling and eye-opening materials still arise as chance encounters.
+Even as I've taken some proactive steps to better educate myself on LGBTQIAP history, I've found that many of the most compelling and eye-opening materials still arise by chance encounters.
 At some point, I started keeping track of media pieces where I felt that I learned something new or heard a new voice.
 I've provided a version of my record below.

-Hopefully some of these materials might prove interesting to LGBTQIAP generations coming up (as [a certain friend](https://twitter.com/alackles) might endearingly term it, "baby gays"), allies looking to better understand the LGBTQIAP community, or --- I guess --- anyone who just hasn't chanced on them yet.
+Hopefully some of these materials might prove interesting to members of rising LGBTQIAP generations (as [a certain friend](https://twitter.com/alackles) might endearingly term it, "baby gays"), allies looking to better understand the LGBTQIAP community, or --- I guess --- anyone who just hasn't chanced on them yet.

 :bangbang:
 Outdated terminology and antiquated beliefs surface in some materials.